-“House By the Cemetery” (Blue Underground, 1981) Despite constant admonitions from a young girl that only he can see, towheaded Bob (Giovanni Frezza) and his parents (Catriona MacColl and Paolo Malco) not only remain in the Creepy Old New England House formerly occupied by Malco’s colleague – whom, it should be mentioned, was one-half of a murder-suicide in the house – but also decide to find out for themselves who, or what, is making those unsettling noises in the basement.
+“House By the Cemetery” (Blue Underground, 1981) Despite constant admonitions from a young girl that only he can see, towheaded Bob (Giovanni Frezza) and his parents (Catriona MacColl and Paolo Malco) not only remain in the Creepy Old New England House formerly occupied by Malco’s colleague – whom, it should be mentioned, took part in a murder-suicide there – but also decide to find out for themselves who, or what, is making those unsettling noises in the basement.
 Italian-made blend of haunted house chills and the full-bore splatter on which director Lucio Fulci earned his cult following; the plot is largely nonsensical, with parts culled from “The Shining,” “The Amityville Horror” and other supernatural thrillers, but Fulci’s gift for crafting a disquieting atmosphere through sound, location (lonely stretches of Massachusetts) and pacing, as well as some exceptionally grisly set pieces (a gonzo bat attack on the family, the fate of sinister housekeeper Ania Pieroni and real estate agent Dagmar Lassander), make this a worthy creepshow companion to Fulci’s “Zombie” and “The Beyond.”
 Blue Underground’s three-disc Limited Edition is a Fulci fanatic’s dream, loaded with new material – including commentary by and an interview with Fulci scholars Troy Howarth and Stephen Thrower, respectively – and vintage extras: interviews with the primary cast, screenwriters Dardano Sacchetti and Elisa Briganti, cinematographer Sergio Stivaletti, the f/x crew, and even a full CD of Walter Rizzatti’s icy electronic score.

 “Man-Made Monster” (1941, Shout!
 Factory) An ability to withstand electrical shock makes sideshow performer Dynamo Dan (Lon Chaney.
 Jr.) an ideal test subject for mad scientist Lionel Atwill, who uses high voltage to turn the affable lug into a homicidal, luminescent zombie.
 Effective science fiction/horror hybrid from Universal marked the beginning of Chaney’s horror career, which took off shortly thereafter when he re-teamed with “Man-Made” director George Waggner for “The Wolf Man.”
 At 59 minutes, it’s too brief and budget-conscious to have the same impact as Universal’s original run of famous monsters, but Chaney and Atwill do well as sympathetic brute and elegantly sinister medico – roles usually slotted for Boris Karloff and Bela Lugosi, for whom this project was initially intended.
 Shout Factory presents “Man-Made Monster” as part of its “Universal Horrors Collection Vol. 3” Blu-ray (more on that in a future post) and includes commentary by historians Tom Weaver and Constantine Nasr, who dish on Chaney’s horror c.v.